singh1114/best/_posts/2020-08-30-asynchronous-behaviour-using-asyncio-in-python.md

 asyncio.run(main())
 ```

 I have defined 4 different functions doing almost the same thing.
 Let's assume there is a long-running function called `async_sleep` which is doing some IO operation.
+For example: Fetching data from the database.

-`asyncio.gather` is used to run the tasks passed to it concurrently.
+> `asyncio.gather` is used to run the tasks passed to it concurrently.

 The response after running this code is as follows.